 At the pre-submission stage you need to link your comments to the tests of soundness.
-The NPPF identifies four tests against which the Local Plan will be assessed:
+The NPPF identifies four tests against which the Local Plan and spatial development strategies will be assessed:

-- Positively prepared – the plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development;
+- Positively prepared – the plan should provide a strategy that, at a minimum, seeks to meet the area’s assessed needs; and is informed by agreements with other authorities so that the unmet need from neighbouring areas is accommodated where practical and is consistent with achieving sustainable development

-- Justified – the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence;
+- Justified – the plan should be an appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence;

-- Effective – the plan should be deliverable over its period and be based on effective joint working with adjoining local authorities and statutory consultees on cross-boundary strategic priorities; and
+- Effective – the plan should be deliverable over its period and be based on effective joint working on cross-boundary strategic matters that have been dealt and not deferred, as evidenced by a statement of common ground

 - Consistent with national policy – the plan should enable the delivery of sustainable development in accordance with the policies in the Framework.